Leukotriene: History and name

-Leukotrienes are commercially available to the research community.

 Types

 Cysteinyl leukotrienes

 LTC4, LTD4, LTE4 and LTF4 are often called cysteinyl leukotrienes due to the presence of the amino acid cysteine in their structure.
 The cysteinyl leukotrienes make up the slow-reacting substance of anaphylaxis (SRS-A).
 LTF4, like LTD4, is a metabolite of LTC4, but, unlike LTD4, which lacks the glutamic residue of glutathione, LTF4 lacks the glycine residue of glutathione.

 LTB4

 LTB4 is synthesized in vivo from LTA4 by the enzyme LTA4 hydrolase.
 Its primary function is to recruit neutrophils to areas of tissue damage, though it also helps promote the production of inflammatory cytokines by various immune cells.
 Drugs that block the actions of LTB4 have shown some efficacy in slowing the progression of neutrophil-mediated diseases.

 LTG4

 There has also been postulated the existence of LTG4, a metabolite of LTE4 in which the cysteinyl moiety has been oxidized to an alpha-keto-acid (i.e.—the cysteine has been replaced by a pyruvate).
 Very little is known about this putative leukotriene.